Getting Attention in Search

 According to Hubspot, the magical number for how often you publish new content is 16 times per month.
 The impact on inbound traffic sharply increases after the 10 posts/pages mark.
 And, for small companies (less than 10 employees), the impact was more than dramatic when compared to larger companies publishing even more frequently.

-So, it looks like frequency is a major factor.
+So, it looks like frequency may be a factor.
 But what about length?

 In general, long-form content is characterized as more than 1,000 words.
 However, we’ve found that posts nearing 2,000 and 3,000 words get attention in organic search.
 This is especially true with long-form content that’s well-researched.
 So in essence, quality is another major factor.